 Global corporations—especially those whose stock is publicly traded—are obliged to seek constant growth and profit expansion, and [prioritize] short-term self-interest no matter the social, political, or environmental effects.
 Making profits for shareholders is the primary, if not the only, legal and practical obligation of corporate structure.1

-With the current concentration of power in the hands of these global corporations and financial institutions, this inevitably culminates in the uneven distribution of resources and we find ourselves trapped in an economic system that perpetuates poverty and racism, undermines democracy, and squanders the planet of its natural resources.
+With the current concentration of power in the hands of these global corporations and financial institutions, this inevitably culminates in the uneven distribution of resources and we find ourselves trapped in an economic system that perpetuates racism and poverty, undermines democracy, and squanders the planet of its natural resources.

 Left unquestioned and unexamined, we become minions under a capitalist control system whose very existence depends on our ever-growing capacity to produce and consume.

-Under the growing pressure to meet these consumer demands, we devote an excessive amount of time and energy pursuing economic activity, either actively thinking about our next purchase, or working endless hours at a soul-sucking job to pay off our last one.
+Under the growing pressure to meet these consumer demands, we devote an excessive amount of time and energy pursuing economic activity.
+We're either actively thinking about our next purchase, or working endless hours at a soul-sucking job to pay off our last one.

 Most likely, both.

-This preoccupation with achieving material and financial success draw us away from critical activities such as nurturing personal relationships and community values, resulting in a host of psychological and social problems including low self-esteem, depression, anxiety, and addiction.
+This preoccupation with achieving material and financial success draw us away from critical activities such as nurturing personal relationships and community values, resulting in a host of psychological and social problems including (but not limted to) low self-esteem, depression, anxiety, and addiction.

 We are unhappy, unfulfilled, pissed off, and confused.

 But the capitalist machine must keep moving.

-So despite the tsunami of problems that arise as a result of the consumer capitalist culture, we forge ahead with our possession-obsession, and we birth a special kind of spirituality that coddles our willful ignorance and feeds our neurosis for endless consumption.
+So despite the tsunami of problems that arise as a result of the consumer culture, we forge ahead with our possession-obsession, and we birth a special kind of spirituality that coddles our willful ignorance and feeds our neurosis for endless consumption.

 It’s trendy.
 It’s mainstream.
 It’s Consumer Spirituality.

 Consumer Spirituality is the mainstream, pop-culture spirituality of today that trains us to be better consumers and inadvertently perpetuates blind conformity to the dominating, oppressive structures of global corporate capitalism: